All Episodes

 I understand.

-A very important video.
+A very important video, a very important video.

-Uh and and look, I'm trying to get the individual that shot that video on the InfoWars War Room.
+Uh, and look, I'm trying to get the individual that shot that video on the InfoWars War Room.

 Uh, so we'll see.

-Yeah, well, I mean, if you follow his ex account, I mean he's saying he's uploading more of that video or other videos.
+Yeah, well, I mean, if you follow his ex account, I mean, he's saying he's uploading more of that video or other videos.

 I'm not exactly too sure.